|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Amesbury Ferry Aqueduct was chartered on June 27, 1798 by James Bayley, David Lowell, Joseph Morse, Joseph Hoyt, Nathan Long, Eli Gale and Willibee Hoyt.
 No evidence has been found that this system was constructed.

-Sibley "for the purpose of furnishing the inhabitants
+purpose of furnishing the inhabitants

 The City of Amesbury bought the system in 1905 and currently supplies water to the community.